 To move from data to insights you need to gather the right data, define the right conversion, and have the right technology to track and provide you with comprehensive reports about the progress of conversion rates.
 Progress Sitefinity Digital Experience Cloud provides you with comprehensive conversion reports from which you derive meaningful conclusions about who did what and what you need to do to improve conversion rates.

-On the top of the screen, click the View definition link to see a summary of the conversion definition – what are the conversion events and how big is the window.
+On the top of the screen, click the View definition link to see a summary of the conversion definition – what are the conversion events and the tracked segment and how big is the window.
 You can also edit the definition of this conversion or delete it altogether.
 In addition, you can see which user defined or modified the definition.

 The most important conversion metrics in the report are conversion rate and unique conversions.
-For more details, see Contacts and conversions.
+For more details, see Visitors and conversions.

 The Top touchpoints report gives you an overview of all touchpoints, both tracked and auto-discovered, with attribution to the specific conversion.
 For more information, see Track touchpoints and measure attributions.